HOW TO CHOOSE THE BEST FREIGHT FORWARDER NETWORK

 The least helpful metric to base your decision on is price.

-Joining a network is a business investment.
+Joining a forwarding network is a business investment.

-Wouldn’t you think your network should tell or show you how you will get a return on that investment?
+Wouldn’t you think your freight network should tell or show you how you will get a return on that investment?
 Most don’t.
 Saying you have lots of members and coverage everywhere is not a strategy for getting a return.
 If they’re not clear on this point, then what value are they offering you?
-Then evaluate their business model.
+Evaluate their business model.
 Do they allow one member per country or as many members as possible?
 If they don’t have a good reason behind their model, this is a red flag.

 For instance, if they allow only one member per country, as some think is preferable, then how do they address the negative aspects of entitlement?
 In an exclusive network, a member buys an entire country and then decides they have all the business for that country locked up regardless of their own efforts to develop new business or provide competitive rates.
 We call this the “disease of entitlement.”